Build a Custom MCP Client

 • Discover OAuth endpoints from metadata.

-• Use Authorization Code + PKCE.
+• Use the Authorization Code flow with PKCE.

-• Validate state on every callback.
+• Validate the state parameter.

-• Store tokens securely.
+• Store OAuth tokens securely.

-• Refresh tokens before access tokens expire.
+• Refresh access tokens before they expire.

-• Validate tool arguments against inputSchema.
+• Validate tool arguments against each tool's inputSchema.

-• Parse both JSON and SSE responses.
+• Support both JSON and Server-Sent Event responses.

 References